ogdendavis/saratogaspringsdoodles/src/cms/litters/australian-labradoodles.md

 colors: ""
 date: 2025-04-16T15:35:31.763Z
 ---
-W﻿e are excited for Gingers next litter next Spring.
-We may use an outside stud or Jeter again who gave us the gorgeous rainbow litter of reds, caramel, chocolate and roan!
+We are excited for Gingers next litter of reds, caramel, chocolate and roan!
+She and Jeter have honeymooned and if everything goes as planned their puppies will arrive the beginning of April!